 Performance – Companies seeking agility build applications to digitise their processes.
 Frequently these applications run very slowly over their networks, wasting time for hundreds of staff, and the business struggles to diagnose and remedy the performance problem, jeopardising the investment they have made.

-I’ve been referring to Network Providers so far, but many businesses avoid managing the network themselves.
-They use a Managed Network Provider who offers a managed service on top of the wires-only services from the Network Providers.
+I’ve been referring to Network Providers so far, but many businesses avoid managing the WAN themselves.
+They use a Managed Service Provider who offers a managed service on top of the wires-only services from the Network Providers.

-Now, If a managed network provider also has manual processes and discrete systems then this simply compounds the issues.
+Now, If a managed WAN provider also has manual processes and discrete systems then this simply compounds the issues.

 How did we fix these network challenges?